TURBT Procedure Near Phoenix

 TURBT surgeries are often done in the early stages of bladder cancer.
 This procedure is also an excellent way to confirm how far the cancer has spread within the bladder, and whether or not it has managed to invade the muscular wall of the bladder.

 If the cancerous tissue is removable, a TURBT is typically able to separate it and resect the cancer from the bladder entirely.
 However, if the cancer has spread into the wall of the bladder, then it may be best to consider a cystectomy, or the removal of the bladder.
 This will often depend on how quickly the cancer is detected.
-For more information on TURBT, please call (480) 924-7333 and schedule a consultation at our urology clinic in Gilbert, AZ.
+If you are located in or around the Phoenix, Scottsdale, and Mesa area and would like more information on TURBT, please call (480) 924-7333 and schedule a consultation at our urology clinic in Gilbert, AZ.

 What to Expect During Surgery